Abode vs. Nest Secure vs. Ring Protect Home SecurityBy - 01/11/2018

 |Prices are per month, Nest provides a discount for additional cameras.|

-Ring also sells several cameras including the Ring Video Doorbell including the Video Doorbell 2, Ring Elite, and the Video Doorbell Pro.
-They also sell a Floodlight Cam, a Spotlight Cam, and a Stick Up Cam.
-While all options are technically geared to be used outdoors, you can use the Stick Up Cam indoors.
+Ring also sells several cameras including the Ring Video Doorbell, the Video Doorbell 2, Ring Elite, and Video Doorbell Pro.
+They also sell a Floodlight Cam, a Spotlight Cam, and two versions of their Stick Up Cam.
+Most of the cameras are geared toward outdoor use with the exception of their new Stick Cam and Stick Up Cam Elite.
+The two cameras will replace their currently sold Stick Up Cam and can be used indoors or outdoors.
+Of course, you could technically use their current Stick Up Cam indoors as well.

 Ring cameras will work without a monthly fee, but Ring doesn’t offer any form of free storage beyond a free 30-day trial.
 Their first plan is Basic which is $3 per month per camera.
 This plan includes 60 days of cloud storage, video review, and video sharing.
 Their second plan, Protect Plus, is $10 per month.
 This plan covers unlimited cameras including both doorbell and security cameras.
 However, this plan also includes coverage for your Protect Base Station.
 The same $10 per month that provides unlimited cloud storage also provides Ring Response (24/7 professional monitoring) and Cellular Backup.